Konhee Chang

 Abstract

 Insufficient rental supply in American suburbs limits mobility for financially constrained households unable to afford homeownership.
 I find that reallocating suburban single-family homes to rentals reduces spatial inequality by increasing access to desirable neighborhoods for non-White and younger households.
 In my reduced-form analyses, I exploit the entry of large-scale corporate landlords and leverage property-level data on home prices, rents, and tenant characteristics.
-Corporate landlords pay a 9% premium to acquire owner-occupied homes, increasing rental supply in suburbs where it is scarce and expensive.
+Due to increasing returns to local scale, landlords pay a 9% premium to acquire owner-occupied homes, increasing rental supply in suburbs where it is scarce and expensive.
 This expansion of rental supply lowers rents while raising home prices.
 To assess the distributional consequences, I develop a quantitative spatial equilibrium model with segmented housing markets.
 Converting ownership homes to rentals benefits down payment-constrained households by reducing barriers to high-amenity neighborhoods.
 However, the estimated non-pecuniary benefits of homeownership suggest that households who can marginally afford a home lose out.

 Works in progress